24 Years

 Domestic violence, assaults, robbery investigations, sexual assault cases, homicide investigations, crisis situations, and victim support.

-Experience working joint investigations and coordinating with state and federal partners, including complex cases involving exploitation and trafficking.
+Joint investigations and coordination with state and federal partners, including complex cases involving exploitation and trafficking.

 Certified Crisis Intervention Team (CIT) officer, trained to respond to mental health-related calls with safety and care.